-Todd adds "museum director" to his hat rack, with his latest public art initiative: a GPS-based augmented-reality interactive museum of original place-based digital installations.
+Todd adds "museum director" to his hat rack, with this public art initiative — an augmented-reality museum of original place-based digital installations.

 MōMōVA: The Moving Museum of Virtual Art (now known as Revelo) is a free smartphone app that uses geolocation to exhibit original commissioned works by various multidisciplinary creators.
 Your phone becomes a portal to a world overlaid upon the real world, in a series of curated original experiences imagined by world class artists, designers, game developers, architects, and more.

 600+ people experienced MōMōVA's proof-of-concept "Chaos on the Green Line" VR thrill ride in 2017.
 Several new projects are now in development.